Waddesdon Manor: Gardens

 Baron Ferdinand wanted a garden to entertain his guests during his weekend house parties.
 To make the gardens, extensive landscaping of the hill was carried out, including leveling the top of the hill.
 The gardens and landscape park were laid out by the French landscape architect Elie Lainé.
 An attempt was made to transplant full-grown trees by chloroforming their roots, to limit the shock.
 While this novel idea was unsuccessful, many very large trees were successfully transplanted.
 Elaborate flower beds were planted, centred on the south Parterre.
 Several artificial rock formations were created by James Pulham, including to house mountain goats and llamas, part of Ferdinand's zoo.
 Altogether, the creation of his garden cost £153,000, which (in terms of average wages then and in 2015) equates to £68.8 million.

 After her brother's death Alice brought the care she had taken with her garden at Eythrope to Waddesdon.
 Alice was a keen gardener with a good understanding of flowers and plants; she would often walk around and weed the paths.
 With her head gardener, George Frederick Johnson who worked at Waddesdon from 1905 to 1954, Alice grew flowers for competition.
 Alice was responsible for introducing three-dimensional bedding in the shape of a bird, recreated in the gardens today.

 Under James, the gardens were less impressive.
 The South Parterre was grassed over in the 1930s.
 It was replanted with flowers for the opening of the house under the National Trust in 1959.

-As part of the 1990s restoration, Beth Rothschild led a team re-introducing Ferdinand's colour scheme of trees, shrubs and bedding plants.
+As part of the 1990s restoration, Beth Rothschild led a team reintroducing Ferdinand's colour scheme of trees, shrubs and bedding plants.
 The carpet bedding is now designed on computer allowing the schemes to be quickly installed.
 The patterns change each year to reflect different themes.

 The gardens are listed Grade I on the Register of Historic Parks and Gardens.

 Garden trees

 Though the trees are not of a great age there are many specimens of deciduous and coniferous trees that have now reached maturity creating the desired effect in the Waddesdon landscape.
 Some of these trees were planted in the 1870s and responsibility for this fell to William Barron whose job it was to transplant trees from the surrounding countryside to give the grounds of Waddesdon a sense of maturity, creating vistas and focal points under the instructions from Elie Lainé.

 Deciduous trees were selected on their form, flowering and array of autumnal colour.
 Conifers were selected for their evergreen nature, cones and berries.
 Today many species such as chestnuts, limes and maples as well as yew, cedars and redwoods can be seen.

 From Baron Ferdinand's time to today, distinguished visitors have been invited to plant memorial trees.
 Queen Victoria, King Edward VII, King George V and Queen Mary were early royal visitors.
-More recently, The Prince of Wales and Prime Ministers Sir John Major and Tony Blair have also planted trees.
+Charles III (as Prince of Wales) and Prime Ministers Sir John Major and Tony Blair have also planted trees.